david-a-wheeler/flawfinder/README.md

 Python's "pip" or with your system's package manager (flawfinder has packages for many systems).
 It also supports easy installation following usual `make install` source installation conventions.
-The file [INSTALL.txt](INSTALL.txt) has more detailed installation instructions.
+The file [INSTALL.md](INSTALL.md) has more detailed installation instructions.
 You don't HAVE to install it to run it, but it's easiest that way.

 # Usage